 - Manning, L. et al. A Toll-like receptor-1 variant and its characteristic cellular phenotype is associated with severe malaria in Papua New Guinean children.
 Genes Immun 17, 52-9 (2016).

 Publications arising from the MalariaGEN Consortial data resource by external users

 As described above the Consortial Project 1 data are available through the European Genome-phenome Archive through a managed-access policy.
-A list of researchers who have been approved access to the data by an Independent Data Access Committee can be found here.
+Researchers are approved by an Independent Data Access Committee.
 Publications include: